bevry-archive/awesome-travis/README.md

 Add headings to the appropriate sections or make a new section with your Travis CI nifties.

 Use a part? feel free to add yourself to the `Used by` lists.

+To keep the spirit of collaboration going, anyone who gets a pull request merged will get commit access.

+Avoid changing header titles, as people may reference them when they use parts.

 ## License